Minimum-Area Enclosing Triangle with a Fixed Angle

-\proof \begin{enumerate} \item Take $b$ and $c$ on the rays that support $P$ from $q$ such that an edge $e$ of $P$ lies on $bc$ (refer to Figure~\ref{figure KleeLaskowski-1}). \figc{KleeLaskowski-1}{5}{$\triangle qbc$ exists.}{figure KleeLaskowski-1} If $m\in e$, then we are done.
+If $m\in e$, then we are done.
 If not, suppose without loss of generality that $m$ is between $e$ and $c$.
 Move $b$ along its ray such that $b$ gets farther from $q$ and $bc$ stays tangent to $P$.
 Therefore $c$ gets closer to $q$.
-Since $m$ moves continuously as $b$ moves along its ray, $m$ will eventually touch one of the $P$'s edges.
+Since $m$ moves continuously as $b$ moves along its ray, $m$ will eventually touch an edge of $P$.
 This continuity argument implies the existence of $\triangle qbc$.

 Suppose there are two triangles, namely $\triangle qbc$ and $\triangle qb'c'$ with midpoints $m$ and $m'$ respectively.
 We show that these two triangles are equal.
-There are three cases to consider: (1) $m = m'$, (2) $m \neq m'$ and both are on the same edge of $P$ or (3) $m \neq m'$ and both are on different edges of $P$.
+There are three cases to consider: (1) $m = m'$, (2) $m \neq m'$ and both belong to the same edge of $P$ or (3) $m \neq m'$ and both belong to different edges of $P$.

-\begin{enumerate} \item[(1)] If $m = m'$ is not a vertex of one of the edges of $P$, then it lies on the interior of one of the edges of $P$ (refer to Figure~\ref{figure KleeLaskowski-2}). \figc{KleeLaskowski-2}{5}{$m=m'$ is not a vertex of $P$.}{figure KleeLaskowski-2} Hence this aforementioned edge is in $bc \cap b'c'$.
-This implies that $b=b'$ and $c=c'$ by construction.
+\begin{enumerate} \item[(1)] If $m = m'$ is not on a vertex of $P$, then it lies in the interior of an edge of $P$ (refer to Figure~\ref{figure KleeLaskowski-2}).